LilMark0o/MoviesBack/README.md

-# MoviesBack
+# Flask API

-This is the api used for the application.
-It uses Flask as the framework, and the credentials are in the .env file.
-The url's make the query's to the DB and get the data for the front.
+## Overview

+This repository contains the code for a simple API built using Flask, a lightweight web framework for Python.
+The API serves as a foundation for creating web services and handling HTTP requests.